renuka1217/k8sforbeginners/k8s/docs/aks-intro-setup.md

 kubectl get nodes
 ```

-If successful, this command will display a list of nodes in your cluster, similar to the following output:
+If successful, this command will display a list of nodes in your cluster, similar to the following output with the relevant version chosen for the installation:

 ```
 NAME                                STATUS   ROLES   AGE     VERSION